Sakil78/Employee-Salary-Prediction/README.md

 ## Notes

 - Make sure the `models/`, `static/`, `templates/`, and `web_app_assets/` folders are present and contain the necessary files.
-- The app will load the trained model and
+- The app will load the trained model